What is a recommendation engine?

-You've experienced it when you are looking at a product on amazon and it tells you that another product may be interesting to you as well.
+You've experienced it when you are looking at a product on Amazon and it tells you that another product may be interesting to you as well.

-As I said, you've interacted with recommendation engines even if you didn't know it.
+As I said, you've interacted with recommendation engines, even if you didn't know it.

 Why are they awesome?

 What makes them really awesome is the filtering aspect that is unique to you.
-These recommendation, when done right, are taking you into account.
+These recommendations, when done right, are taking you into account.
 They're personalized.
 And every person who interacts with a well-designed recommendation engine feels “understood” in some way.